 As in a regular call the removal of the handset causes a line finder switch to step first vertically and then horizontally to find the calling subscriber line.
 When the dial tone is received from the associated first selector switch the subscriber dials the digit (1).
-The first selector switch makes one vertical step and then hunts across the first level for an idle trunk to a digit absorbing service code selector switch.
+The first selector switch makes one vertical step and then hunts across the first level for an idle trunk to an auxiliary first selector switch.